datazip-inc/olake/CONTRIBUTING.md

 For any questions, concerns, or queries:
 - Start a discussion on our [**Slack**](https://olake.io/slack/) channel.
 - Check [GitHub Discussions](https://github.com/datazip-inc/olake/discussions) for ongoing conversations.
-- Don’t hesitate to open an issue if something feels unclear.
+- Don’t hesitate to open an issue if something is unclear.

 ---